 An efficient and sustainable food sector will directly or indirectly contribute to all 17 goals.
 However, there are some goals where the strongholds of the Danish food sector are expected to make a particular impact.
 These include Goal 2 End hunger, achieve food security and improved nutrition, and promote sustainable agriculture and Goal 12 Ensure sustainable consumption and production patterns.

-leading companies and organisations, the sector will also contribute to Goal 13 Take urgent action to combat climate change and its impacts.
+Through the ambitious climate strategies of leading companies and organisations, the sector will also contribute to Goal 13 Take urgent action to combat climate change and its impacts.